scylladb/scylla-migrator/docs/source/getting-started/docker.rst

 Set Up a Spark Cluster with Docker
 ==================================

 This page describes how to set up a Spark cluster locally on your machine by using Docker containers.
-This approach is useful if you do not need a high-level of performance, and want to quickly try out the Migrator without having to set up a real cluster of nodes.
 It requires Docker and Git.

+.. note:: This approach is useful if you do not need a high-level of performance, and want to quickly try out the Migrator without having to set up a real cluster of nodes.
+We recommend using a real cluster for production, though.

 1. Clone the Migrator repository.